YijianZhou/Manual-Analysis-Helper/README.md

 # Manual-Analysis-Helper
-Codes for semi-automated seismological analysis.
+Codes for semi-automated seismological analysis.  <br>
 Note that manual efforts are required!
 Please read the workflow in each directory for the usage. <br>

 ### Separated helpers